simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 database user ID and password
 host server and port (default is 27017)
 database name
-whether ornot Active Directory will be used for user authentication
+whether or not Active Directory will be used for user authentication
 destination path to save the app, mapped from the R working directory

 The function save_credentials() must be called to generate the app and associated Rdata file: